2 x 45-minute Periods

 When talking about the anatomy, we always refer to the parts from the Quirkbot's perspective, i.e. the LEFT ARM is on your right - just like when you stand in front of any other person.
 Have students practice identifying parts of the Quirkbot for become more familar with the anatomy.

 LEDs can fit snuggly on the horn, legs and arms.
-They can be are held in place with a straw over it.
+They can be are held in place with a construction pipe over it.
 When putting on an LED, be sure that the longer leg of the LED is on the FRONT of the Quirkbot so it can reach and connect with that metallic surface.
 The LEDs that came with the Quirkbot kit are Dual Color LEDs you can place on the Arms, Legs, and Horn of the Quirkbot and can be programmed to be blue or red.

 Have your students open the Quirkbot CODE website by this link: code.quirkbot.com and remind your students to open access the website through Google Chrome Browser for everything to work.
 When arriving to the front page, your students can select Anonymous User to open the platform and begin coding.
 Be aware that without an account their programs will not be saved if the browser is closed.